vaadin/flow-components/README.md

 - See "Serving the IT pages of a component" above

-Run the tests once to have the necessary dependencies installed
+Run the tests for the component once to have the necessary dependencies installed

-- `node ./scripts/wtr.js`
+- `node ./scripts/wtr.js grid`

 Move to the integration tests module of the component